 Objective 4: Profile the chemical constituencies of oil, dispersed oil, and burned oil treatments used in the mussel exposures and how each treatment chemically weathers throughout the experiment.

-Baseline:
+Baseline.

 Oil and gas drilling have been occurring in Alaska since the 1950s, and additional lease sales are planned for Cook Inlet and the Beaufort Sea (State of Alaska, 2017).
 As regions in the Arctic continue towards reduced and ice-free marine environments, offshore drilling in that area is anticipated to increase (State of Alaska, 2014).
 As petroleum development increases in the Arctic, so does the risk of major oil-spill.
 Oil spills can have a devastating effect on the marine environment and chemical dispersants and in-situ burning are supposed to mitigate that effect.
 Dispersants are pre-authorized for use in certain regions around Alaska and other areas gain authorization on a case-by-case basis (State of Alaska, 2014).

-The use of herders and in-situ burning are also authorized on a case-by-case basis (US Coast Guard, 2008).
+The use of herders and in-situ burning are also authorized on a case-by-case basis (U.S. Coast Guard, 2008).
 Dispersant application and in-situ burning were conducted on a small scale after the Exxon Valdez spill, approximately 40% of the oil moved onto Prince William Sound beaches, and five years later, two percent of it remained (Atlas, 2011; Paine, et al., 1996; US Coast Guard, 2008).
 Dispersants were widely used during the Deepwater Horizon spill allowing microbial remediation to occur in deeper water, and in-situ burning removed oil slicks on the surface (Atlas, 2011; Shigenaka et al., 2015).

 The toxicity of dispersed or burned oil to marine organisms can differ from untreated oil.
 The dispersion of oil is supposed to allow natural degradation such as evaporation, photochemical oxidation, microbial degradation, dissolution, adsorption and sedimentation, to occur more rapidly, but it may also increase the bioavailability of oil to marine species (Aurand, 1998; Hillman, 1998).